Missable Items and Events

 - The Zodiac Spear forbidden chest restriction only applies to the original PS2 version, not The Zodiac Age

-- The Diamond Armlet changes treasure chest contents and should not be equipped when opening the Zodiac Spear chest
+- The Diamond Armlet changes treasure chest contents and, in The Zodiac Age, must be worn to obtain the Zodiac Spear from the Henne Mines chest

 - All eight optional Espers require specific prerequisites or side quests